 Although hippos are massive and considered one of the world’s most dangerous animals, Lu is considered by many to be the unofficial mascot of the Park.

-The alligator program, although interesting in its own right, didn't draw near the number of folks that were in awe of this magnificent creature.
+The alligator program, although interesting in its own right, didn't draw near the number of folks that were in awe of Lu the Hippo.
 The gators have their own lagoon complete with wading birds and small fish and turtles, but on this day they weren’t doing much other than sunning themselves.

 Although the alligators may not have been very dynamic, there was a lot going on above their lagoon.
 High up in the trees, half a dozen Great Blue Herons were building nests making trip after trip across the lagoon with branches in their beaks.